oddbird/oddleventy/content/services/design-systems.md

 component design,
 brand/graphic design,
 code organization,
-implementing Herman automated style guide, and team training sessions.
+and team training sessions
+for hand-off.

 3. **Estimate**:
-A set of “user stories” or tasks estimated individually, and prioritized into phases as needed — giving you control of the timeline and budget to build your design system.
+A set of “User Stories” or tasks estimated individually, and prioritized into phases as needed — giving you control of the timeline and budget to build your design system.